nerdfolio/better-auth-goodies/packages/ba-guest-list/README.md

 This plugin does not add any field to the schema as its intended use is temporary for testing and demos.

 Internally, the guest name is transformed into an email via a fixed template, e.g. `tom.onguestlist@emaildomain` and that is the way that user will be looked up.
-For simplicity, the guest names are restricted to be 1-word names.

 # Installation